History of the Staten Island Railway: Ferry expansion: 1860–1873

-Vanderbilt was eventually forced to sell his ferry service to Law after a franchise battle.
-After the battle, Vanderbilt lost interest in transit operations on Staten Island and he handed the ferry and railroad operations to his brother Jacob H. Vanderbilt, who was the president of the company until 1883.
-In March 1864, William Vanderbilt bought Law's ferries, bringing both the railroad and the ferries under the same company.
+In March 1864, William Vanderbilt, the then president of the railroad company, bought the ferries serving Vanderbilt's Landing, which were operated by attorney George Law.
+This brought both the railroad and the ferries under the same company.
 In 1865, the railroad took over operation of the New York & Richmond Ferry Company, and would later assume direct responsibility for operating the ferry service to Manhattan.
-The Perth Amboy and Staten Island ferries were taken over by the railroad under the leadership of Jacob Vanderbilt, who increased service.
+The Perth Amboy and Staten Island ferries were also taken over by the railroad under the leadership of Jacob Vanderbilt, who increased service.